RomagnaMarco/GoogleCyberSecurityCertificate/Portfolio Activities/Apply OS hardening techniques.md

 # Apply OS hardening techniques

+# Security Incidident Report

+## Section 1: Identify the network protocol involved in the incident

+## Section 2: Document the incident

+## Section 3: Recommend one remediation for brute force attacks

 # Scenario
 You are a cybersecurity analyst for yummyrecipesforme.com, a website that sells recipes and cookbooks.
 A former employee has decided to lure users to a fake website with malware.